Symphony No. 4 (Pärt): Dedication

 A distinguishing feature of Pӓrt's music is the way he has used it throughout his career in protest against different Russian governments.
 He composed serialist works when it was an aesthetic criticized by soviets, and composed religious music when the Soviet Union suppressed and persecuted Christianity.

-The symphony is dedicated to Mikhail Khodorkovsky, a Russian oil executive and Russia's most politically active oligarch who was accused of and currently imprisoned for fraud.
+The symphony is dedicated to Mikhail Khodorkovsky, a Russian oil executive and Russia's most politically active oligarch who was accused of and imprisoned for fraud.
 The piece is a protest against Vladimir Putin in its dedication.
 It is debated that Khodorkovsky's arrest is politically motivated, as he had ambitions to become prime minister and president.
 This angered Putin, who struck an implicit deal with the oligarchs of Russia to stay clear of politics.
 Convinced that Russia would be a better country with Khodorkovsky as its leader, Pärt explained in a program insert, "The tragic tone of the symphony is not a lament for Khodorkovsky, but a bow to the great power of the human spirit and human dignity."
 He also says, "With my composition, I would like to reach out my hand, extending it to the prisoner, and in his person to all those imprisoned without rights in Russia."